cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/define_manifolds.md

 1. `basic_manifold.C`: The expression of $c$.
 2. `basic_manifold.v2m`: Converting flattened vector to the variables in `autograd`.
 3. `basic_manifold.m2v`: Flattening the variables in `autograd`.
-4. `cdopt.manifold.basic_manifold.tensor2array`The function that converts the array-like variables in `autograd` to the numpy array.
-5. `cdopt.manifold.basic_manifold.array2tensor`The function that converts the numpy array to the array-like variables in `autograd`.
 6. `cdopt.manifold.basic_manifold.Init_point`: The function that generated initial points for solvers.

 ```python